chrisdburr/ethical_assurance/_posts/2022-01-14-assuring-a-duty-of-care-digital-mental-healthcare-for-students.md

 Taking a participatory approach to this investigation, the research team will consult both staff and students across a range of UK universities through workshops and interviews.
 Through these discussions, we plan to identify which data-driven services are currently recommended by university staff, to understand how staff evaluate these technologies and to determine whether students and administrators share the same goals and values when evaluating a service.

-Finally, we will use this case study to scope the potential value of ethical assurance as we investigate whether this approach to structured argumentation will be of use to the university staff who evaluate new technologies, and ultimately to the students who may benefit hugely from these new and rapidly developing mental health services.
+Finally, we will use this case study to scope the potential value of ethical assurance (Burr & Leslie, 2021) as we investigate whether this approach to structured argumentation will be of use to the university staff who evaluate new technologies, and ultimately to the students who may benefit hugely from these new and rapidly developing mental health services.